MR-ant1/Social-Network-front-React/README.md

 - Consult all posts from most recent to older from the rest of users.
 - Check your own posts or update your account personal data in profile section.
 - Creation of new posts where you add a title and an explanation for your idea or story.
-- Check and delete your own posts.
+- Check, edit and delete your own posts.
 - See any post in detail and edit your own posts content in profile.
 - share likes or remove them from any post.
 - Consulting all existent users and posts data (super_admin)